sloth-tools/sloth-app/README.md

 So this is a step by step guide to contributing to the project (mostly extracted from the [`standard-version`][standard-version] docs):

-1. when you land commits on your `master` branch, select the _Squash and Merge_ option.
+1. when you land commits on your `master` branch, select the _Rebase and Merge_ option.
 2. add a title and body that follows the [conventional-changelog-standard conventions][conventional-changelog-standard].
-3. when you're ready to release to npm:
+3. when you're ready to release a new version:
   1. `git checkout master; git pull origin master`
   2. run `npm run bump`
   2. run `npm run pack`